Lavrentiy Beria: The Great Purge

 In the months that followed Lakoba's death, members of his family were implicated on charges against the state.
 His two brothers were arrested on 9 April 1937, and his mother Sariya was arrested on 23 August of that year.
 A trial of thirteen members of Lakoba's family was conducted between 30 October and 3 November 1937 in Sukhumi, with charges including counter-revolutionary activities, subversion and sabotage, espionage, terrorism, and insurgent organization in Abkhazia.
 Nine of the defendants, including Lakoba's two brothers, were shot on the night of 4 November.
 Rauf, Lakoba's 15-year-old son, tried to speak to Beria, who visited Sukhumi to view the start of the trial.
 He was promptly arrested as well.
 Sariya was taken to Tbilisi and tortured in order to extract a statement implicating Lakoba, but refused, even after Rauf was tortured in front of her.
 Sariya would die in prison in Tbilisi on 16 May 1939.
 Rauf was sent to a labour camp, and was eventually shot in a Sukhumi prison on 28 July 1941.

+On the 10th Congress of the Communist Party of Georgia on 17 May 1937, Beria presented an extensive report, the first part of which discussed the alleged "Trotskyist-spy-wrecking-terrorist center" involving Old Georgian Bolsheviks such as Budu Mdivani, Mikhail Okudzhava, Sergey Kavtaradze, Malakia Toroshelidze, Nikolai Kiknadze, Semen Chikhladze, and George Eliava.
+They were accused of trying to restore the capitalist system in Georgia, having links with the Trotsky-Zinoviev bloc, planning to use "biological weapons," and plotting to murder Joseph Stalin.
+At the same time, Beria argued that "A blanket approach to all former nationalists and Trotskyists... can only damage the cause of fighting with real Trotskyites, wreckers and spies."
+It seems that, at this point, Beria did not unconditionally accept the idea that there were no "former opponents."
+The second part of the report reviewed the breakdown of various intellectual groups and urged several Georgian authors and artists to "reconsider their ties with the enemies of the Georgian people."
+In particular, Paolo Iashvili, Konstantine Gamsakhurdia, Mikheil Javakhishvili, Nikolo Mitsishvili, Dimitri Shevardnadze, and others were mentioned.
+He delivered a "final warning" to the famous Georgian cultural figures and informed the participants of the congress how the authorities had exposed the director of the Rustaveli Theatre, Sandro Akhmeteli, as "the fascist wrecker."
+Given the difficult relationship between Beria and Akhmeteli, this was a clear signal that Beria now embodied Soviet power in Georgia and could decide questions of life and death.
+The fate of many of the "warned persons" was soon decided, without them having enough time to "consider his suggestion": Iashvili was driven to suicide; M. Javakhishvili, N. Mitsishvili, and D. Shevardnadze were shot, as were many others.
+The report clearly showed that, along with carrying out direct orders from the center, Beria was also strengthening his internal position and achieving his personal goals during the course of the purges.